EU enlargement: The next seven

 Croatia and Turkey started accession talks on 3 October 2005.
-Turkey could complete them in 10-15 years, but Croatia is set to join the EU in mid-2013.
+Croatia joined on 1 July 2013.
+Turkey could complete negotiations in 10-15 years, but progress has been very slow, as the EU is divided over whether Turkey should join at all.

 The other Balkan countries have been told they can join the EU one day, if they meet the criteria.
 These include democracy, the rule of law, a market economy and adherence to the EU's goals of political and economic union.